dwalend/Disentangle/README.md

 Customize ScalaGraphMinimizer with your own mappings, Semirings and algorithms.

-### Converting Your Graph to a Sequence of (Node,Node,Arc) Tuples
+### Converting Your Graph to a Sequence of (Node,Node,ArcLabel) Tuples

-FloydWarshall, Dijkstra, and Brandes each include a method that take sequences of (Node,Node,Arc) tuples.
+FloydWarshall, Dijkstra, and Brandes each include a method that take sequences of (Node,Node,ArcLabel) tuples.
 These methods require you to provide a function that converts a tuple into a label that fits your semiring's Label.

 These are typically very straightforward to create.
 The decorator semirings listed above each include helper functions that require a similar function to convert the tuple to the core semiring's Label.

-    labelForArc:(Node,Node,Arc)=>Label
+    labelForArc:(Node,Node,ArcLabel)=>Label

 These methods also allow for an optional extraNodes Seq.
 This Seq can contain both extra nodes and any nodes that already exist in the arcs, and has some influence over the ordering of the algorithm's output.